rust-lang/rust-by-example/examples/error/result/input.md

 to `panic` on.
 Additionally, the `panic` exits our program and provides an unpleasant error message.

-To improve the quality of our error message, we'll need to be more specific about the return type.
-Additionally, we should consider explicitly handling the error.
+To improve the quality of our error message, we should be more specific about the return type and consider explicitly handling the error.

 [option]: http://doc.rust-lang.org/std/option/enum.Option.html
 [result]: http://doc.rust-lang.org/std/result/enum.Result.html